jacobcode01/Dashly/README.md

 | **Database**           | Neon PostgreSQL (cloud-hosted)    |

 > [!NOTE]
-> This setup simulates real-time superstore sales activity with daily updates to the `orders` and `customers` tables.
+> This setup simulates ongoing business activity with daily updates to the `orders` and `customers` tables.

 <hr>